-Earlier this week I posted about the fact that the Muhimbi PDF Converter Server Platform and the PDF Converter for SharePoint On-Premises now support output to formats other than PDF.
+Earlier this week I posted about the fact that the Muhimbi PDF Converter Services and the PDF Converter for SharePoint On-Premises now support output to formats other than PDF.
 This opens up a whole new world of possibilities such as converting between DOC and DOCX, XLS and XLSX, but more importantly it also supports converting between completely different document types such as Excel to MS-Word and HTML to Excel.

 This post describes another new conversion type that should be of particular interest to our InfoPath customers as it is now possible to convert InfoPath forms to MS-Word, Excel and HTML.